ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/server-and-cloud/aks/deploy_wordpress.md

 The IP address in the `EXTERNAL-IP` column is the one to use.

-5. Open the external IP a browser.
+5. Open the external IP in a browser.

 The WordPress welcome screen will be displayed.